 The KTM RC 390 has always been a sporty bike, but its riding position hasn’t been too aggressive.
 It does double duty as a fun everyday bike as well as one that you can take to the track.

 The new 2022+ KTM RC 390 is more aggressively both a track bike and an everyday bike via clip-ons which have 10mm of adjustability.
-10mm isn’t much though (but it’s better than nothing).
+Adjustability of 10mm may not sound like much, but it’s nice to have options.

-The new RC 390 also has a quickshifter, but it’s not standard.
+The new RC 390 also has a quickshifter, but it’s optional.

 A TFT Display